Well, before you think I’m a pro at offering advice on how much to edit, let me make a quick confession.

 Knowing the exact time to put aside for editing and writing isn’t easy or very well defined.
 But it is something that you will instinctively know as you become a more experienced writer and work on varied projects.

-For now, let’s look at some easy tips to ensure you’re doing just enough editing, not less and not more.
+For now, let’s look at 5 + 1 tips to ensure you’re doing just enough editing, not less and not more.

 One of the easiest ways to reduce editing time is to start right.
 And that means advance planning.
 Whenever possible, have a content wireframe in place for your writing.

-And for tasks that don’t support wireframes, give yourself a good ten-fifteen minutes to work out the flow and most important points you’d like to cover in your write-up.
+And for tasks that don’t support wireframes, give yourself good ten-fifteen minutes to work out the flow and the most important points you’d like to cover in your write-up.

 Jot down the points as they come to your mind, and voila!
 You now have an actionable plan to support your writing.

-The more you plan, the less editing you’ll have to do later on.
+The more you plan, the less editing you’ll have to do later.

 You don’t have to do all the editing at the end because it may backfire.
 For one, it may overwhelm you, and two, you run the risk of obsessing over what needs to be changed and whatnot.